Inside: Time is an abstract concept that kids can’t see. Help kids understand time with these simple tips and tools.

 These are the tools to help make time concrete for your child.

-Unfortunately, we can’t make time concrete for our children just by wishing it so.
-And learning to tell or read time is a skill they won’t master until elementary school.
+Unfortunately, we can’t magically make time easy for kids to understand.
+And learning to read clocks is a skill they won’t master until elementary school.

 So, until that day, let’s give kids a leg up and help them be successful with time by helping make time concrete for them (I will continue to say that phrase because we must commit it to our memory – time must be made concrete).